 The Earnings Accumulation Problem

 A $7,500 contribution made January 1 that grows to $7,875 by December, when the contributor finally gets around to converting, results in $375 of ordinary income at the marginal rate.
-Compounded over time, that $375 becomes a meaningful drag.
+Repeated year after year, that recurring $375 becomes a meaningful drag on long-term wealth.

-Over 20 years of this annual delay, assuming 10% growth and a 37% rate, the cumulative unnecessary tax cost reaches approximately $12,000, and the forgone tax-free compounding on that $12,000 adds another $30,000 in lost growth by retirement.
-That is roughly $42,000 in total damage from waiting too long.
-The top marginal rate in 2026 is 37%, applying to taxable income above $640,600 for single filers and above $768,600 for married filers.
+Over 20 years of this annual delay, assuming 10% growth and a 37% tax rate, the cumulative unnecessary tax cost reaches approximately $12,000.
+The forgone tax-free compounding on that $12,000 adds roughly another $30,000 in lost growth by retirement, for a combined total damage of around $42,000 from simply waiting too long.
+The top marginal rate in 2026 is 37%, applying to taxable income above $640,600 for single filers and above $768,700 for married filers.
 At that rate, every dollar of unnecessary ordinary income is expensive.
+It is also worth noting that the One Big Beautiful Bill Act, signed into law in July 2025, made these TCJA-era bracket rates permanent, so the 37% ceiling is now locked in for the foreseeable future rather than subject to a sunset.

-Fortunately, there’s a fix.
-Contribute to the traditional IRA and convert to Roth within days, ideally the same week.
+The fix is straightforward: contribute to the traditional IRA and convert to Roth within days, ideally the same week.
 Many brokerage platforms allow both steps in a single session.
-The money should sit in a cash or money market position between contribution and conversion, not in equities.
+Between contribution and conversion, the money should sit in a cash or money market position, not in equities.
 If an investor parks the contribution in assets that quickly appreciate, such as stocks or a stock fund, and then delays the conversion, the conversion could trigger a higher-than-anticipated tax bill on that appreciation, which is taxed at ordinary income tax rates.

 The Pro-Rata Trap